 I often think back to my first days of teaching.
 I had a newly minted TEFL degree, teaching genes apparently in my blood and no idea what to do in front of 30 teenagers who’d rather copy Justin Bieber lyrics off of the blackboard (yeah, that’s how long I’ve been at it!).

 I always swore I’d never be a teacher after watching my mom scramble on Sunday nights or having to manually put in all of her grades into a gradebook.
 The boss I had when I was an auxiliar once told me that I had vocación: I had what it takes to be a teacher.
 After nine school years, probably 2500 students and a million eye rolls later, I think she’s right.

 Teaching in Spain is rewarding, frustrating and hilarious all rolled into one job with pretty amazing vacation time.

 Want the skinny on teaching in Iberia and tips on how to land and get situated in Spain?
-I co-penned a comprehensive e-book last summer on how to move to Spain and set up as a teaching assistant.
+I co-penned a comprehensive e-book in 2016 on how to move to Spain and set up as a teaching assistant or ESL teacher.